pcarleton/pcarleton-dataviz/docs/moon-phases-part-3.md

 ## Corrections over time

 Let's see what these corrections look like over time.
-Below are 50 lunations corrections for full moon and new moon plotted
+Below are those same 50 lunations corrections plotted over time

 ```js